vpp-dev/vpp-release-notes/README.md

 @page release_notes_2306 Release notes for VPP 23.06

-More than 74 commits since the previous release, including 38 fixes.
+More than 75 commits since the previous release, including 39 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.06 release, generated as on Sat Feb 25 02:32:16 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 23.06 release, generated as on Sun Feb 26 02:39:56 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER